bjornbytes/RxLua/doc/README.md

 #### `:sum()`

 Returns an Observable that produces a single value representing the sum of the values produced by the original.

 ---

+#### `:switch()`

+Given an Observable that produces Observables, returns an Observable that produces the values produced by the most recently produced Observable.

+---